Tanning Facility Inspection and Equipment Registration

-- PEI driver’s licence;
+- PEI driver’s license;

 - Provincial photographic identification card;

-- Federal passport, Certificate of Canadian Citizenship or permanent resident certificate; or
+- Federal passport, certificate of Canadian citizenship or permanent resident certificate; or

 - Any other Canadian document issued federally or provincially that contains the person’s photograph, date of birth and signature.